- Who can apply for a KR Fellowship?

 - Do I need to send letters of recommendation or transcripts?

 Applications must include two letters of recommendation, one of which should directly address the applicant’s teaching ability.
-Applications must also include a cover letter, curriculum vitae, and unofficial transcripts from your graduate degree.
+Applications must also include a cover letter, curriculum vitae, 8-10 page writing sample, and unofficial transcripts from your graduate degree.